Jacko161/minecraft-bootstrap/README.md

 ## Destroying the server
 When you are finished you should consider making a backup of your world, when you are ready to destroy the server run `terraform destroy` from this directory and Terraform will clean up the resources.

+## Note
+This Terraform uploads the bootstrap-script to the server and executes it to create the server.
+Ideally this would be done by a more appropriate tool (however, this is nice in this pattern so everything is in the one spot).